taunsquared/taunsquared.github.io/_open-lab-notebook/01-scientific-philosophy-ethics.md

 ---
 {% include toc title="Philosophy and Ethics" %}

 Below are the philosophies and ethics that shape my research pursuits.
+They were in large part inspired by the [Green Neuroscience Laboratory](http://greenneuro.org/principles/).

+I also recommend the following thoughtful guidelines for scientists:
-They were in large part inspired by the [Green Neuroscience Laboratory](http://greenneuro.org/principles/) and the [universal ethical code for scientists devised in 2007 by David King](http://webarchive.nationalarchives.gov.uk/20070603172611/http://www.dti.gov.uk/science/science-and-society/public_engagement/code/page28030.html), who was the UK government’s chief scientific adviser at the time.
+* The [universal ethical code for scientists devised in 2007 by David King](http://webarchive.nationalarchives.gov.uk/20070603172611/http://www.dti.gov.uk/science/science-and-society/public_engagement/code/page28030.html), who was the UK government’s chief scientific adviser at the time.
+* [Code of Conduct](https://massivesci.com/consortium/resources/code-of-conduct/) and [Community Engagement Guidelines](https://massivesci.com/consortium/resources/community-engagement-guidelines/) by the [Massive Consortium](https://massivesci.com), a community of STEM researchers dedicated to great science stories and to a more supportive, encouraging, and culturally-aware scientific community.

 Please leave your thoughts in the comments below!
 I'm always open to discussing and improving my understanding and implementation of these ideas.